vaam-store/vaam-eat-aio/.roo/rules/00-important.md

 - always use border card, never shadow-xl
 - never put a card inside another one
 - before implementing a feature, check if it's not present already in the future stage of the IMPLEMENTATION_ROADMAP.md.
 If it's present on a previous or checked stage, then maybe it's done already.
 If not, maybe you'll want to ask the user if he want to first update the roadmap before.
+- Never use the "db" object, unless instructed otherwise.
+Use instead server trpc client.
+- Prefer using nullish coalescing operator (`??`) instead of a logical or (`||`), as it is a safer operator.